rananjay3516/High-Low-game/README.md

 # highLow
-guess the random number within a set range, using feedback for each guess, before running out of attempts
+Guess the number using hints before running out of attempts